othmanalbahri1/prioritymatrix/README.md

 6. PriorityMatrix should now be listed on the left.
 Expand it, click PriorityMatrix.ini then Load.

 # Adding tasks:
-Clicking on Do now, Delegate, Schedule, or Eliminate opens a text file to enter your tasks.
+Clicking on Do now, Delegate, Schedule, or Eliminate opens a text file to enter/edit your tasks.
 Edit as desired and save it (you can use any UTF-16 characters such as check marks or empty boxes).
 It should update the relevant quadrant automatically.

 # Always on Desktop
 To keep PriorityMatrix stuck to the Desktop, right click on it (after it's been loaded): Settings -> Poisition -> On Desktop